arcuru/chaz/README.md

 You will need your own API keys or your own local AI already configured.

+This is built using [headjack](https://github.com/arcuru/headjack), a Matrix bot framework developed alongside it.

 ## Usage

 Chaz will automatically accept Room invites for any user in the `allow_list`.